 This top question to ask an interviewee can help shed light on the candidate’s soft skills and how they might work with the other members of your team.
 Understand the strengths of your current staff members and be on the lookout for a candidate who will complement those.

 This may give you a sense of the candidate’s relationship with previous managers.
 Reliable?
 Prompt?
 Efficient?
 Keep in mind, though, who you’re asking.
 The answer will be simply their opinion of what the boss might have said.
 That’s why it’s still critical to check references.
 Request a list of contacts and give former employers a call to hear how their impressions align with the candidate’s.
-Want more tips on building and managing a winning team?
-Subscribe to the Robert Half newsletter.

 A job candidate with professional drive can be a valuable asset to your organization.
 Look for someone engaged in their career with clear goals, and consider mentioning how your organization can help them achieve those objectives.
 Finding a prospect who is interested in career advancement and sees opportunity with your company increases the chances that they’ll be happy in the long run.

-Some projects often have very tight deadlines.
+Some projects have very tight deadlines.
 So, asking your potential hire how well they perform under pressure can be worthwhile.
-Try to dig a little deeper by encouraging the candidate to offer an example of what they have done in the past with an eye toward a project staying on deadline when it looked like a it might miss the mark.
+Try to dig a little deeper by encouraging the candidate to offer an example of what they have done in the past with an eye toward a project staying on deadline when it looked like it might miss the mark.
 Or, if the candidate could not meet a critical deadline despite their best efforts, how did they handle it?

-Ask this interview question to determine if the applicant would likely enjoy the work available at your company.
+This is a good interview question that can help you determine if the candidate would likely enjoy the work available at your company.
 Do the types of tasks they find fulfilling align with the job description for your position?
 Making sure employees find their work professionally satisfying is one of the most important factors in retention.

-Here’s another open-ended question to ask an interviewee that can help you uncover some interesting insights.
+Here’s another open-ended strategic question to ask an interviewee that can help you uncover some interesting insights.
 It could spark some conversation about a hobby outside of the candidate’s 9-to-5 life or even a compelling story that reveals more about their strengths and motivations.
 This question can help you understand not just what a job candidate has done, but why.